 The task of ladling out that much performance to the rear wheels has been entrusted to an MR2 gearbox imbued with trick Quaife internals, the former chosen for its strength and ‘end-on’ configuration.

 It wouldn’t be a concept inspired car with a suitably bonkers interior so we’ve gone to town in this respect, blending styling cues from the Zero with more modern technology.
 We were all taken by the Zero’s ‘chocolate bar’ style interior fabrics so opted to retain and expand upon the theme throughout the interior, while a redesigned dash will eventually mount seamlessly via heavy duty brackets running from the bulkhead forward.
 The bolts for these will be completely hidden by the speakers.

-We’ll be drawing parallels between our the build and the Zero concept via a custom moulded keypad mounted on the drivers’ door, with a freestanding 9in digital-dash for control over essential features and functions.
+We’ll aim to draw parallels between our build and the Zero concept via a custom moulded keypad mounted on the drivers’ door, with a freestanding 9in digital-dash for control over essential features and functions.

 Quite apart from being one of the sternest engineering challenges we’ve undertaken to date, the Stratos HF Volumex promises to be a sight – and a sound – to behold once complete, which is an aim we’re working towards with gusto at the time of writing.
 Watch this space.